Nehc/whisper_with_diarisation/README.md

-# Whisper tg bot.
+# Whisper with diarisation.
-Telegram bot on whisper backend with diarisation
+Whisper gradio backend with diarisation ( pyannote + speechbrain ).